agporto/DeepBryo/README.md

                         object class of interest.
                         options: all, autozooid, orifice, avicularium, ovicell, ascopore, opesia

-  -p PADDING [PADDING ...], --padding PADDING [PADDING ...]
+  -p PADDING, --padding PADDING
-                        remove objects falling within a certain distance from the image border. please provide it as a list in the following order: left, top, right, bottom
+                        remove objects falling within a certain distance (in pixels) from the image border (default = 0 0 0 0). please provide it as a list in the following order: left, top, right, bottom
+			the list should be whole numbers separated only by spaces. for example: -p 5 5 5 125

   -t CONFIDENCE, --confidence CONFIDENCE
                         model's confidence threshold (default = 0.5)